VCCRI/hactive/README.md

 ## Acknowledgments

-The work was supported in part by funds from the National Health and Medical Research Council (1105271 to JWKH), and the National Heart Foundation (100848 to JWKH).
-We thank Djordje Djordjevic, Andrian Yang and Eleni Giannoulatou for their helpful comments and discussion throughout the study.
+The work was supported in part by funds from the National Health and Medical Research Council of Australia, and the National Heart Foundation of Australia.